alphasaft/Micro/docs/syntax.md

 "Hi, {name} !"  <=>  [#string '`Hi, `; name; '` !`]
 ```

-Due to how this is implemented, a call to `#string` that emanated from a string formatting template always begins and ends with a literal, even if said literals must be empty to comply with that rule :
+Due to how it is implemented, a call to `#string` that emanated from a string formatting template always begins and ends with a literal, even if said literals must be empty to comply with that rule :

 ```
 "{name}"  <=>  [#string '``; name; '``];
 ```

 In the end, it all boils down to literals, which can be seen as the fundamental building block of Micro scripts.
-And speaking of blocks:
+And speaking of blocks :

 ## Block macros